Your cookie preferences

 • not been declined a Lloyds Bank credit card within the last 30 days

-• can't transfer from another Lloyds Bank account
+• You cannot transfer a balance from another card issued by Lloyds Bank

 • additional criteria for acceptance from the lender may apply